um-grex/grex-docs/content/english/connecting/data-transfer/_index.md

 In the example above,
  * _-e_ is the option governing SSH use and behavior for __rsync__ .
  * SSH tries to use a key pair (replace a-private-key.key with the name and location of your actual private key; for Grex, the corresponding public key can be uploaded to CCDB.
 If the key is not provided or not found, SSH will default to password authentication.
  * /home/$LOCAL_USER/somedir/ is a path on a local machine.
-An actual source directory has to be supplied instead.
+An actual source directory must be supplied instead.
  * /home/$REMOTE_USER is a home directory on the Grex system, and $REMOTE_USER is the user name on Grex.
 The local and remote user names may or may not be the same.
  * note that the trailing slash __/__ matters for __rsync__!